mtkAtGH/LONIS/README.md

 			}"
 	This reference implementation uses C-strings like methods istrln() matching string.h strlen() and istr1ptr() a stdlib.h calloc() wrapper for allocating an integer array 'int *padded=istr1ptr()'.
-	It is possible to achieve the same redition using C stdio.h I/O formatters as long as radix 10 is the destination display.
+	It is possible to achieve the same rendition using C stdio.h I/O formatters as long as radix 10 is the destination display.
 Should non-decimal display be desired.
 The ASC Ordinal offset adjustment "+'0'" shown above shall require modification for alternate character sets such as high "[0-9A-Z]" or low 'monocasedecimal' "[0-9a-z]" or alphanumerics, each modulo(36), dual case 'duocasedecimal'